pebakery/pebakery/Manual/Commands/08_Interface/Visible.md

 ### Example 1

-Sample plugin that will toggle the visibility of a group of elements when the value of a scrollbox changes.
+Sample plugin that will toggle the visibility of a group of controls when the value of a scrollbox changes.

 ```pebakery
 [main]